Enrich Your Homeschool Curriculum with These Online Resources

-- Word Reference provides a fun resource for a user to discover the equivalent of a particular word in the foreign language of one's choice.
+- Word Reference provides a fun resource for homeschoolers to discover the equivalent of a particular word in the foreign language of one's choice.

-Studying language arts doesn't have to be tedious with these online resources that are designed to engage the learner with fun interactive games and activities.
-Kids learn and retain information better when the subject is presented in an enjoyable activity, as it helps cement the concepts they learn.
-Check out these fun sites to find the ones that appeal to your family.
+Studying language arts doesn't have to be tedious with these online resources that are designed to engage your student with fun interactive games and activities.
+Students learn and retain information better when the subject is presented in an enjoyable activity, as it helps cement the concepts they learn.
+Check out these fun sites to find the ones that appeal to your homeschooler.

-- ABCya, catering to children in grades pre-K through 5, offers a wide assortment of games and activates in language arts and math.
+- ABCya, catering to students in grades pre-K through 5, offers a wide assortment of games and activities in language arts, phonics, and math.
 It even offers theme-based games.

 - Making Books offers parents some resources for creating hands-on activities for their children to participate in, including easy-to-do projects.